Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/process_accounting_files.md

 title: "Processing  accounting files"
 linkTitle: "Processing accounting files"
 weight: 240
---- You can write the statistical data for successful transfers to a file by defining the CFTACCNT type=file command as described in [Recording mode for statistical data](../../admin_intro/admin_config_commands/cftaccnt_concepts).
+---You can write the statistical data for successful transfers to a file by defining the CFTACCNT type=file command as described in [Recording mode for statistical data](../../admin_intro/admin_config_commands/cftaccnt_concepts).
 You can then extract this data to use with other applications.
 The extracted data is available in C language for all platforms and in COBOL for z/OS and IBM i systems.

 ## Delivered files